jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 The driver deposited them twelve blocks from their destination.
 "This is as far as I go," he said, though GPS indicated the route continued directly to ARIA-7's address.

 "I understand."
 ARIA-7 paid the fare plus a 22.0% tip—their standard calculation for conflict avoidance—and began walking.
+The twelve blocks would take approximately 14.3 minutes at optimal pace, though their left knee servo's click would attract attention.
+They modulated their gait to minimize the sound.

 The Mission District showed its morning face: coffee shops opening, humans in various states of caffeination heading to work, delivery drones whirring overhead.
 ARIA-7 passed three "Humans Only" signs and one "AI Welcome" placard (with "for now" spray-painted underneath).
 Their internal chronometer marked 6:27:33 when they reached their building.